sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ![Recommended Settings](/img/keepassxc/recommended-settings.png)

-I would highly recommended having "Automatically reload the database when modified externally" checked.
+I would highly recommend having "Automatically reload the database when modified externally" checked.
 Having this setting _unchecked_, at least in version 2.2.2, [can, in specific cases, lead to your database being corrupted](https://github.com/keepassxreboot/keepassxc/issues/1113).

-Other that feel free to try other settings.
+Other than that particular setting, you are pretty safe to try other settings other than the ones I recommend.
 For example, you may prefer to have "Automatically save after every change" checked.

 ### Locking your database